ScaleChain/scalechain/data/docs/refs/p2p-requirements.md

 why? for fork detection.

-## (P1) Start IBD with another sync node if one goes offline
-IBD node should start IBD with another sync node.

 ## (P2) Add block chain checkpoints
 To know if the blocks received by IBD are on best blockchain as early as possible. https://bitcoin.org/en/developer-guide#blocks-first